AlirezaaLatifi/Calculator/README.md

 # Calculator

-It's a simple calculator supports the basic operators (+, -, *, /, %) and observes the operator's precedence.
+It's a simple calculator, supports the basic operators (+, -, *, /, %) and observes the operator's precedence.

 ## Screenshots